DSPN/azure-resource-manager-dse/singledc/README.md

 This template deploys a DataStax Enterprise (DSE) cluster to Azure running on Ubuntu virtual machines in a single datacenter.
 The template can provision a cluster from 1 to 40 nodes.
-Creating a greater number of nodes may cause issues with storage account I/O contention.

-The template also provisions a storage account, virtual network and public IP addresses required by the installation.
+The template also provisions managed disks, virtual network and public IP addresses required by the installation.
 The template will deploy to the location that the resourceGroup it is part of is located in.
+The template also sets up a vm to run DataStax OpsCenter.
+The script opscenter.sh installs OpsCenter and performs basic cluster setup.

 The button below will deploy this template to Azure.
 The template will be dynamically linked directly from this github repository.
 Given that, if you want to make changes to subtemplates or extensions, be sure to fork the repo and adjust the baseUrl.